 Maya Shenfeld is a graduate of the Jerusalem Academy of Music and Dance and the University of the Arts (UdK) Berlin, where she completed an MA in classical guitar and contemporary music composition.
 She produced in the framework of multiple residencies, among them Amplify Berlin (mentored by Caterina Barbieri), and EMS Stockholm.
 In May 2019 Shenfeld produced and led a performance of Julius Eastman’s Gay Guerrilla by an ensemble of 16 women playing electric guitar and bass for the opening event of Schinkel Pavillon e.V’s Disappearing Berlin.

-Shenfeld is the recipient of numerous awards and scholarships including the America-Israel Cultural Foundation scholarship, the DAAD scholarship, a special grant from the University of the Arts Berlin.
+Shenfeld is the recipient of numerous awards and scholarships including Musik Fonds, Goethe Institute, GEMA scholarship, the America-Israel Cultural Foundation scholarship, the DAAD scholarship, a special grant from the University of the Arts Berlin.